Community Outreach Framework

 Create Positive ChangeMeet New PeopleLearn Leadership SkillsGrow Your Appreciation

 Are you ready to create a win-win from volunteering?
 CCSAC is a wonderful organization in which to find opportunities for yourself and others.
 We sometimes need help with fund raising, food drives, marketing and administration.
-In non-COVID years, we need volunteers to help with our in-person Walk for the Centre walkathon.
+We need volunteers to help with our in-person Walk for the Centre walkathon.
 Fill out our quick and easy application and we will get back to you if we need your help.

 A Difference You Can Count!